Back to Blog

 • End-to-End Encryption (optional): Ensures no one but you can ever read your entries.

 The National Institute of Standards and Technology (NIST) recommends AES-256 and similar algorithms for strong protection (NIST Guidelines).
-For users, this technical detail may sound abstract, but in practice it means your data is locked in a digital safe that even the app provider cannot open.
+For users, this technical detail may sound abstract, but in practice it means your data is locked in a digital safe that even the app provider cannot open when end-to-end encryption is implemented correctly.

 Transparency and Control